Updated: May 3

-In 2018, because of bureaucracy changes, Sasan went to the immigration offices in Turkey to apply for residency in Bursa, as he was advised to do.
-He started to reside there, but he was still constantly receiving threats from religious extremists, as well as the Iranian government and its intelligence services.
+In 2018, because of bureaucracy modifications, Sasan went to the immigration offices in Bursa, Turkey to apply for residency.
+He began to reside there, but continued to receive vicious threats from religious extremists, as well as from the Iranian government and its intelligence services.

-Soon afterward, an assassination attempt was made on Sasan and right inside his own home.
-As a sports coach, Sasan managed to fight his way out of that attempt with his fists.
-He went to the hospital for treatment, and to the police where he reported the event, telling officers he had been located by his pursuers.
-He told the police about the influence of Iran’s intelligent services inside Turkey, that he needed shelter and protection because they knew his location.
-But, again, the police did nothing; again, they judged him by his atheism and advised him to cease his activism, go home, and continue living his life.
+Not long afterward an assassination attempt was made on Sasan’s life right inside his own residence.
+As an experienced boxing coach Sasan managed to fight his way out of that attempt with his fists.
+He went to the hospital for treatment, and then again to the police where he reported the attack, informing the officers that he had been located by his pursuers.

-After the assassination attempt in Konya he fled to Izmir, where he assumed he could be safer than in the small city of Konya, and indeed he started to build a life in Izmir.
-He changed his address every two weeks, but he continued working as a sports coach in a gym.
+Frightened and emotionally exhausted, Sasan fled from Konya to Izmir after the assassination attempt.
+He assumed he would be safer there than in the small city of Konya, and indeed he started to build a life for himself in Izmir.
+However, out of understandable caution, he changed his address every two weeks, while continuing to work as a boxing coach.
 Throughout this time he was still receiving death threats on a regular basis.

-Two lawyers have since volunteered to assist with his case, and have been seeking protection services for Sasan at Turkish offices.
-Sasan has also reached out to Secular Rescue in the USA, which has taken his case under their consideration after his story was shared with them.
-The ultimate goal is to assist Sasan with hoped-for relocation to a Western country where he can live his life in safety and peace, rather than remaining in Turkey, which has become far too dangerous for Sasan and others like him.
+Two pro bono lawyers have since taken his case upon their shoulders and have already sought protection services for Sasan with Turkish authorities.
+The ultimate goal is to assist him with hoped-for relocation to a Western country where he can live his life in relative safety and peace, rather than remaining in Turkey, which has become far too dangerous for Sasan and others like him.